 Before scaling based on instance count, you should consider that scaling is affected by Pricing tier in addition to instance count.
 Different pricing tiers can have different numbers cores and memory, and so they will have better performance for the same number of instances (which is Scale up or Scale down).
 This article specifically covers Scale in and out.

-- In the Azure Portal, click Browse, then navigate to the resource you want to scale, such as a App Service plan.
+- In the Azure Portal, click Browse, then navigate to the resource you want to scale, such as an App Service plan.

-Clicking on the tile will take you to the Scale blade.
-At the top of the scale blade you can see a history of autoscale actions the service.
+At the top of the Scale blade, in the Run history tab you can see a history of autoscale actions of the service.

 Only actions that are performed by autoscale will show up in this chart.
 If you manually adjust the instance count, the change will not be reflected in this chart.

-- You can manually adjust the number Instances with slider.
+- You can manually adjust the number Instances in the Configure tab.

 - Click the Save command and you'll be scaled to that number of instances almost immediately.